 The student must complete the specialist's degree within six calendar years from the date of initial enrollment in a graduate program.
 Six years is the maximum age allowed for graduate credits toward a specialist's degree.
-The dean,under extenuating circumstances,and special petition,may revalidate over-age credit hours if the original credit was earned at The University of Southern Mississippi and if the department chair and dean of the college concerned approves the revalidation.
+The Office of Graduate Studies, under extenuating circumstances, and special petition, may approve revalidation of over-age credit hours if the original credit was earned at The University of Southern Mississippi and if the department chair approves the revalidation.
 The revalidation is secured by the student's successfully passing a special examination on the course.
 However, any student who fails to complete the specialist's degree program within the six-year time period becomes subject to any changes in degree requirements made at any date six years prior to graduation.
-The fee charged for the special revalidation examination is \$30.00 per course.
-The fee is to be paid before the validation examination is taken.
+The fee charged for the special revalidation examination is \$30 per course.
+The fee is to be paid before the revalidation examination is taken.
 Over-age extension courses cannot be revalidated.
+Revalidation forms are available in the Office of Graduate Studies.